The Sunk Cost Fallacy Isn’t About Money — It’s About Love

 I know what I’m doing with it.

-I help people who are still inside it.
+I work with people who are still inside it.

 Not to make the decision for them.